 With 12 centrally located stops that provide access to over 100 Key West points of interest, you can either use the trolley as a way to hustle you to your next point of interest or you can sit back and relax and take in the sights of the island.

-Parking can be bothersome in Key West, so the trolley is also a great alternative to spending more time trying to park than actual sightseeing in Key West.
+Parking can be bothersome on a Key West vacation, so the trolley is also a great alternative to spending more time trying to park than actual sightseeing in Key West.

-There are one and two-day options so you can spread our your time and exploration of the island.
+There are one and two-day Old Town trolley tours options so you can spread out your time and exploration of the island.

 16) Hang Out on Duval Street at Night